Bahar Zendagi

 What is your proudest personal accomplishment (other than participating in this pageant)?

+My proudest personal accomplishment has been developing my thinking and communication skills, especially learning how to translate visual ideas into words.
+As someone with a strong visual and “photographic” way of thinking, I worked on improving my ability to describe what I see clearly and express it in structured language.
 This process helped me strengthen my creativity, focus, and communication skills.
 It also taught me how to slow down my thinking, observe more carefully, and turn visual information into meaningful expression.
 I am proud of this growth because it has helped me become a more thoughtful and expressive person.

 What is the most interesting or unique thing that has ever happened to you and/or what is the most interesting thing about you?